-- Section 21 places a duty on each Health and Social Care Trust (HSCT) to exercise its functions to improve the health and social well being of, and reduce health inequalities between, those for whom it provides or may provide health and social care.
+- Section 21 places a duty on each HSCT to exercise its functions to improve the health and social well-being of, and reduce health inequalities between, those for whom it provides or may provide health and social care.

 1.3 Chronically Sick and Disabled Persons (NI) Act 1978